liamthetate/ms3-mini-project-redux/README.md

 First Time Visitor Goals

->I want to play a game!
+>I want to play a game.

 >I want to understand what my task is.